 In 2015 I decided to offer my support, bringing together personal experience and professional skills to offer 1:1 coaching. reiki or mindfulness and relaxation sessions to carers who would otherwise struggle to find the time or money to access services like these.
 I now have space for two new clients.

 How does it work?

 After the closing date for nominations, I will narrow down a shortlist of applications and decide on the final two along with 2 other independent parties (without sharing any names or personal information).
-Successful applicants will be based on the extent of the challenges the carer has, and the the potential benefit to them and others.
+Successful applicants will be based on the extent of the challenges the carer faces, any restrictions on their income as a result of caring, and the potential benefit to them and others.

 Can I nominate someone or apply myself?

 Nominations are now open until 31st January 2020 for two new people to benefit, and you can apply for yourself or someone else (please agree with them first).
 The successful candidates will be contacted by 5th February.

 Also look out for another opportunity in Carers Week in June, an annual awareness campaign held in June to celebrate and recognise the vital contribution made by the UK’s over 6.5 million carers.

 for your organisation, this could be an ideal time to run a workshop to support colleagues who are carers.
 Forward thinking employers like Standard Life have award-winning approaches which are making a huge difference to carers, those they care for, and wider society, and I ran workshops there a few months ago.
 Participants commented how valuable it had been to share their challenges and support each other, and there was laughter, tears, commitments to self-care, and a variety of other actions to support themselves.

 If you are interested in booking a session, please get in touch.

 What do I need to do to nominate?